dustin10/kaftui/README.md

 ## Persisted Configuration

-To persist configuration across executions of the `kaftui` application, a JSON file can be created in the `$HOME` directory which contains the relevant configuration values.
-The JSON below contains is a full example of the set of values which can be used to configure the application using the `.kaftui.json` file.
+To persist configuration across executions of the `kaftui` application, a JSON configuration file can be saved at `$HOME/.kaftui.json` which contains the relevant configuration values.
+The JSON below contains is a full example of the set of values that are availableto to configure the application from this file.

 ```json
 {